stronk-dev/Tokyo-Night-Linux/README.md

 - gnome-tweaks: Can be used to apply the GTK theme
 - spicetify-cli: Used to apply the Spotify theme
 - betterdiscord: Used to apply the Discord theme
-- betterdiscord-ctk: Used to install betterdiscord
+- betterdiscordctl: Used to install betterdiscord

 Optional Utils
 - st: The terminal we are using in our configs.
-Requires<a href="ttps://wiki.archlinux.org/title/st#Patches">patches</a> to get it good. urxvt can be used as an alternative and is themed using the config files.
+Requires <a href="https://wiki.archlinux.org/title/st#Patches">patches</a> to get it good. urxvt can be used as an alternative and is themed using the included config files.
 - powerline: Status bar for Bash.
 For example, it shows you what Git repo you are in
 - gvim: Contains vim with clipboard support and more
 - vim-airline: Status bar for vim
-- neofetch: Very important for screenshots
-- lolcat, cowsay, wisdom-mod: very important stuff
+- neofetch, lolcat, cowsay, wisdom-mod: important stuff
 - nm-applet: manage your (wireless) connections and has a tray icon
 - kalu-kde: Notifies you about Arch news or updates and has a tray icon
 - logiops: Used to trigger keyboard combinations using gestures